auberginehill/remove-duplicate-files/README.md

                 <li>
                     <h5>Parameter <code>-Path</code></h5>
                     <p>with aliases <code>-Start</code>, <code>-Begin</code>, <code>-Folder</code>, and <code>-From</code>.
 The <code>-Path</code> parameter determines the starting point of the duplicate file analysation.
 The <code>-Path</code> parameter also accepts a collection of path names (separated by a comma).
 It's not mandatory to write <code>-Path</code> in the remove duplicate files command to invoke the <code>-Path</code> parameter, as is shown in the Examples below, since Remove-DuplicateFiles is trying to decipher the inputted queries as good as it is machinely possible within a 50 KB size limit.</p>
                     <p>The paths should be valid file system paths to a directory (a full path name of a directory (i.e. folder path such as <code>C:\Windows</code>)).
 In case the path name includes space characters, please enclose the path name in quotation marks (single or double).
 If a collection of path names is defined for the <code>-Path</code> parameter, please separate the individual path names with a comma.
 The <code>-Path</code> parameter also takes an array of strings for paths and objects could be piped to this parameter, too.
 If no path is defined in the command launching Remove-DuplicateFiles the user will be prompted to enter a <code>-Path</code> value.
-Whether or not the subdirectories are added to the list of folders to be processed is toggled with the <code>-Recurse</code> parameter.</p>
+Whether or not the subdirectories are added to the list of folders to be processed is toggled with the <code>-Recurse</code> parameter.
+Furthermore, the parameter <code>-Global</code> toggles whether the contents of found folders are compared with each other or not.</p>
-                    <p>Please note that the removal of files in Remove-DuplicateFiles is always done on 'per directory' -basis, so for example if a file exists twice in Folder A and also once in Folder B, only the second instance of the file in Folder A would be deleted.
-To make Remove-DuplicateFiles analyse all items in every specified directory in one go may be one of the key areas of further development in Remove-DuplicateFiles.</p>
                 </li>
             </ul>
         </td>